LOS ANGELES (AP) — James Carl was asleep when the first shot was fired.

 "I'd be lying if I said our servers weren't sweating a bit," said "EVE Online" spokesman Ned Coker of CCP Games, the Reykjavik, Iceland-based video game developer who created the online universe.
 "Allowing players free movement wherever they want in a game with over half a million players means for some pretty tricky technological requirements."

 To compensate for thousands of starship captains battling each other online, Coker said CCP Games instituted what it calls "time dilation," which slows down the game's servers to about 10 percent of normal time, so players aren't dropped and their commands are issued in the order in which they were received.
-Carl said it's made for a massive but slow battle.
+Carl said it has made for a massive but slow battle.

 "It looks like CFC is winning, but we're hoping now that all of our U.S. players are online, we'll turn the tide," said Carl.
 "Whatever happens, we'll keep going.
 'EVE' is a universe full of grudges and constantly changing politics.
 If we were to lose, we'll rebuild.
 Then, we'll go back and start another war."